hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 # Congratulations!

 Well done, you've now completed this tutorial and we hope you now have a much better idea how the capabilities fit together.
-You can start hacking on the skeleton Angular application to create the next industry defining blockchain-based application!
+You can start modifying/exploring the skeleton Angular application to create the next industry defining blockchain-based application!

 ## Related Links